We had our good days, we had our good times with our daughter back to happiness when Laura appeared just fine.

 This is hard for a mother of an addicted child: The problem child can function, carry on with a successful career, have good times socially.
 So, you think there is no longer a problem.
 Things happen, things are put right.

-Then your daughter, the problem child, the addict appears at your door, her cheeks a healthy glow.
+Then your daughter, the problem child, the addict appears at your door.
+Her cheeks a healthy glow.
 Dressed in uniform, ready for work.
 She brings you freesia, a bunch of sweet-smelling colour.
 She shares her wit, her plans, her dreams for the future.
 And you relax.
 But the cycle starts again.

 The cycle of a constant bereavement.